Thomas Saf-T-Liner: Saf-T-Liner EF

-Introduced in 1978, this model underwent minor redesigns during the 1980s that reduced its chrome trim.
+Introduced in 1977 for the 1978 model year, this model underwent minor redesigns during the 1980s that reduced its chrome trim.
 In 1984, it received rectangular headlights.
 However, as lower-cost front-engine transits came onto the market in the late 1980s and early 1990s, this model was gradually replaced by the All Star EF and the Saf-T-Liner MVP EF.
-Today, the Saf-T-Liner EF name lives on as the MVP-series EF lost its prefix in 2007.
+Today, the Saf-T-Liner EF name lives on as the MVP-series EF lost its prefix in 2006.

 Saf-T-Liner MVP

 Standing for Maneuverability, Visibility, and Protection, the MVP series of the Saf-T-Liner represented their first substantial update.
-Introduced as new series for 1991, the MVP represented Thomas's entry into lower-cost Type D school buses, a segment created by the Blue Bird TC/2000 and Wayne Lifestar.
+Introduced as the new series "All-Star" for 1991, the MVP represented Thomas's entry into lower-cost Type D school buses, a segment created by the Blue Bird TC/2000 and Wayne Lifestar, originally based on Oshkosh chassis.
+It switched to began using the company's chassis for 1995.
 From the outside, the MVP EF and ER had much larger windshields, and updated drivers compartments.
 To distinguish them from the Saf-T-Liner ER, the MVP series had dual headlights instead of quad headlights.
-In 2004, the MVP ER was discontinued as Thomas replaced it and the Saf-T-Liner HD with the HDX.
-The MVP EF, with minor updates in 2007 and 2010, was produced until it was replaced by the EFX in 2011.
+In 2000, the MVP ER was discontinued as Thomas replaced it with the HD.
+The MVP EF, with minor updates in 2006 and 2010, was produced until it was replaced by the EFX in 2012.

 Saf-T-Liner ER

-Introduced in 1978, the ER was produced through the 1980s with relatively few detail changes.
+Introduced in 1977 for the 1978 model year, the ER was produced through the 1980s with relatively few detail changes.
 In 1984, the headlights and front turn signals were switched from round to rectangular units.
 In 1991, the driver's compartment was redesigned, with a much larger windshield.
 During the late 1990s, this model was distinguished from MVP-series ERs by its optional black plastic headlight trim.
+In 2002, the ER was discontinued as Thomas replaced it and the Saf-T-Liner HD with the HDX.